ts4z/barge-rulebook/src/introduction.md

 This book is split into three main sections: Procedures, Poker Games, and Variations.

-[Common Procedures](common-procedures.md) apply to many games.
+[General Rules](general.md) apply to many games.
 In most cases, the host casino will have specific procedures.
 For completeness, we have described a few high-level ones, and a few specific to BARGE.

-[Poker Games](poker-games.md) provide many different games.
-These are intended to be mostly self-contained.
-If you know any form of poker, we hope you will be able to understand the new form by looking at any one page.
+[Poker Games](poker-games.md) provide many different poker variants.
+These are intended to be mostly self-contained, and tend to restate the obvious a little bit.
+We hope this means you can read one page instead of having to hunt for the general case.

 [Variations](variations.md) provide modifications to a number of games.
 Because poker lends itself to variations, it's easy to combine these in new